TarballCoLtd/checkm8gui/README.md

 ## Compilation/Execution

-This tool can either be run from the .jar executable of the latest release in the Releases tab, or can be compiled using javac.
+This tool can either be run from the .jar executable of the latest release in the Releases tab, or can be compiled using javac.<br/>
+If this program is compiled from the source code, the ipwndfu.zip file found in the src folder must be copied to the root of the compiled program's folder, otherwise checkm8gui will fail.
+If you run the program from the .jar in the Releases tab, this is not necessary and it can be run immediately.

 ## Prerequisites

-Besides the Java Runtime Environment or Development Kit, this program requires a separately downloaded copy of [ipwndfu](https://github.com/axi0mx/ipwndfu/).
-The location of this folder can be wherever you want and is specified by the directory in the checkm8gui.bin file or with the command-line argument --ipwndfu-folder (detailed below).
-If you can't find the checkm8gui.bin file, run the program and look again.
-It should appear in the working directory of checkm8gui.
+Java Runtime Environment or Java Development Kit<br/>
+A Unix-based operating system

 ## Command-line arguments